 - $1.3 billion for a massive expansion in the public dental system.

 - $515 million already allocated to tackle waiting lists, invest in oral health promotion and boost the dental workforce.

 - An extra $225 million in flexible grants for infrastructure and services in rural and remote and indigenous communities.

-Soon, taking your child to the dentist will be as easy as taking them to the GP.
+Soon, thanks to the Greens, taking your child to the dentist will be as easy as taking them to the GP.
 If you've got a concession card, you'll have much better access to public dental care because the massive funding boost will slash dental waiting lists.